Dr Tiphany Perrez – Clinical Director

 Dr Shannon Gaffaney

 Shannon joined the practice in 2006 bringing her interest in ophthalmology with her.
-She has since developed this interest into real skill and expertise and is the vet her colleagues routinely turn to for advice on all things eye related.
-In addition Shannon is a strong general practitioner and she provides coaching and mentoring for her less experienced colleagues.
+She is the vet her colleagues routinely turn to for advice on all things eye related but in addition Shannon is a strong general practitioner and she provides coaching and mentoring for her less experienced colleagues.

 Dr Emily Capes